 The Bottom Line

-Professionals have backups, and they own their own data.
-Your health is yours.
-It doesn't belong to your hookup, and it doesn't belong to your boyfriend.
+You don’t have to be a monk.
+You just have to take ownership.
+Professionals build systems and own their data.
+Your health belongs to you — not your hookup, not your boyfriend, and not your feelings in the moment.
 It's a selfish, non-negotiable standard you keep for yourself.

 Build your firewall, check your radar, and play the game on your terms.